versatica/mediasoup-website/github.md

 ##### [mediasoup-broadcaster-demo](https://github.com/versatica/mediasoup-broadcaster-demo/)

-Source code of [libmediasoupclient](https://github.com/versatica/libmediasoupclient/) based application that takes the system microphone and webcam and produces the media to the specified room in [mediasoup-demo](https://github.com/versatica/mediasoup-demo/) application.
+libmediasoupclient based C++ application that produces the system microphone and webcam into the mediasoup demo.